PS4 Error WS-37505-0 [SOLVED]

 3. Change PS4 DNS Settings

-Updating or changing the PlayStation’s DNS settings may resolve the PS4 error WS-37505-0 if the network’s DNS servers cannot promptly translate the Sony servers’ web addresses.
+Updating or changing the PlayStation’s DNS settings may resolve the error in cases where the network’s DNS servers cannot promptly translate the servers’ web addresses.
 I can testify to this method’s effectiveness through my own testing; plenty of users also recommend this.

 To do this, follow the steps below: